Clicky

 Links On Your Page

 Another small on-page SEO factor related to your content is who you have linked to within your content.
-Google likes to see that you're linking out to relevant and authoritative sources, not random websites with little value.
+Google likes to see that you’re linking out to relevant and authoritative sources, not random websites with little value.
+External links are crucial in on-page SEO as they boost your site’s credibility in Google’s eyes and improve the overall user experience by providing high-quality content references.

 Again, this alone won’t get you ranked at the top, nor will it completely sacrifice your SEO efforts if you don’t link out to many pages.
 However, this is something to keep in mind as it is an on-page SEO factor.